IMGP4269

 Palmer; and his grandparents.

-He is survived by his wife, June; his niece, Angie Palmer; his nephew, Jason Palmer; his niece,
+He is survived by his wife, June; his daughter Allison Winters and son, Paul Van Klaveren his niece, Angie Palmer; his nephew, Jason Palmer; his niece,

 Shannon Weigel; his nephew, Eric Weigel; his brother-in-law Dennis Palmer, six grandnieces